glennj/exercism.io/pharo-smalltalk/darts/README.md

 # Darts

+Welcome to Darts on Exercism's Pharo Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Write a function that returns the earned points in a single toss of a Darts game.

 [Darts](https://en.wikipedia.org/wiki/Darts) is a game where players